sflavelle/writing/Be Kind and Rewind (AHiT)/Chapters/03 - Don't Go/02 - Drumming Up Sympathy.md

 "You do?"
 The conductor chuckled.
 "And here I was, thinkin' all yer made were feel good, glorified music videos."

 "Implying I don't chew through hundreds of takes trying to get my actors to perform."
-Grooves joined him in the laughter.
+Grooves snorted, joining him in the laughter.

 Conductor smiled.
 "And whose fault is that, peckneck?"
 He responded lightheartedly.